metal-stack/cluster-api-provider-metalstack/README.md

 # in another terminal
 watch kubectl get cluster
-# "Provioned" should be observed
+# "Provisioned" should be observed
 ```